sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

 Bugs
  - [MIFOSX-2271] - no journal Entry on already accrued fee which has been waived
- - [MIFOSX-2289] - Journal Entry not created for new transaction when recalculate interest batch job is ran.
+ - [MIFOSX-2289] - Journal Entry not created for new cashTransaction when recalculate interest batch job is ran.
  - [MIFOSX-851] - Validation of staff status during the client creation, loan creation etc workflow
  - [CC-18] - Add loan pupose to balance outstanding report